Lasting Impact Spotlight: Muhdin Mohammed

 “We have learned to improve business skills and implementation of different sustainability standards in our enterprise, which really was helpful for us to sustain in a dry coffee business supply chain.
 We have learned how we should act socially and morally in maintaining our workers’ health and safety situations.
 We have also learned a lot about environmental conservation and are transparent economically by applying good recordkeeping and accounting practices.

 We are also very much concerned about the environment.
-As of the current year, like that of the past, we have distributed about 75 tracks of husk to different farmers’ association cooperatives.
+As of the current year, like that of the past, we have distributed about 75 truckloads of husk to different farmers’ association cooperatives.
 We have also constructed a husk storage facility.
 However, currently it is empty because all the husk was already transported by coffee farmers for the purpose of mulching their farms.”

 We are paying good wages to our employees who perform different activities in our enterprise, which can mobilize the economy of the society around our hulling station.”